SoumyadeepPal21/Interview-Problem/approach.md

-1. ask all clarifying questions, like
+1. Ask all clarifying questions, like
 	a. what will be the input and output
 	b. make some testcases
 	c. try to ask some constraints, like if the array is sorted, interger or float.

-2. tell your apporach breifly.
+2. Tell your apporach breifly.
 If optimal came to mind fast, say that, if not try to put it like "the initail idea that came to my mind is like ...."